- Agents behaviour

 -

-Debug session monitor not running on a host
+Data collection session monitor not running on a host

 - The user used to deploy the agent is probably not the correct one or is not having the sufficient Linux privileges